 A Marriage Licence can only be issued to the applicants named in the application.
 Both parties must sign the Marriage Licence application form, and at least one party must be present to obtain the license.

-If there is a previous divorce that was granted OUTSIDE OF CANADA, you will be required to obtain approval of the foreign divorce certificate from the Office of the Registrar General in Thunder Bay.
+Divorce outside of Canada: If there is a previous divorce that was granted outside of Canada, you will be required to obtain approval of the foreign divorce certificate from the Office of the Registrar General in Thunder Bay.
 An application package must be completed and forwarded to the Office of the Registrar General.
 The Foreign Divorce Office requires a minimum of four weeks to process the application.

 Documents in a language other than English or French must be translated by a certified translator.